European Individual Chess Championship

 The European Individual Chess Championship is a chess tournament organised by the European Chess Union.
 It was established in 2000 and has since then taken place on a yearly basis.

 Apart from determining the European champions (open and women's), another objective of this tournament is to determine a number of players who qualify for the FIDE World Cup and the FIDE Women's World Cup (formerly the knockout Women's World Championship).
+The most recent winner of the open section, as of 2026, is Ukrainian Roman Dehtiarov, becoming the first International Master to win said section.
+In the women's section, the most recent winner, also from Ukraine, is Anastasiia Hnatyshyn, a Women's FIDE Master who automatically became a WGM by winning the section.

 Mode of play

 The European Individual Championship consists of two separate tournaments, an open event and a women's event, held at different times of the year and hosted in different cities.
 Both are Swiss system tournaments, with a varying number of rounds.
 Historically, the only exception to this was the first Women's Championship tournament in 2000, which was held as a knockout tournament.

-Apart from the first edition in 2000, where in case of a tie the Buchholz rating was used as a tie-breaker, rapid play playoff matches are used to determine the medal winners as well as the world championship qualifiers.